khushil04/Social-Media-Platfrom/README.md

 # Social-Media-Platfrom
-it is made up spring boot
+it is made up of spring boot